videor/AutoPilotConditionalAccess/conditional-access-api-samples/02-test/readme.md

 :heavy_check_mark: Edit this logic app to delete the policy file in PROD OneDrive folder when the approval workflow selection is Reject copy-paste action.

 Finally, Try cloning the logic and build workflows to also support line of business application ids.
-If you would like to request a logic app to do this, please send a request on Twitter @Vi_Deora.